 How Does Cremation Insurance Work?

 Coverage Lock: Your policy will never terminate or expire.
-This allows seniors to have peace of mind knowing that they will never outlive their life insurance coverage.
+This gives seniors peace of mind knowing that they will never outlive their life insurance coverage.

 Price Lock: The monthly premiums will never increase.
-This feature allows policyholders to know exactly how much their monthly premiums will be moving forward.
+This feature lets policyholders know how much their monthly premiums will be moving forward.

 Builds Cash Value: With every payment made, a portion will go towards the cash value.
 Over time this amount will grow and can be borrowed from if the policyholder chooses.